 Supertitle promotes dual identity amongst young people, allowing them to become more comfortable with their cultural identity and owning their place in modern Britain today.
 Supertitle supports volunteers’ well-being by helping develop self-confidence in their skills.

 How will you involve young people in the planning and delivery of your project?
-This question will be assessed by our youth advisory panel. – 500 words
+This question will be assessed by our youth advisory panel. – 500 words (see above)

+The primary starting point for our our project Theory of Change for this project is the needs of the young people with English as an Additional Language and

+our staff are recruited specifically for an enabling, facilitating approach that encourages young people.
+Group decisions are made democratically and consistently by the young people, whose opinions and views are actively south through surveys, focus groups, interviews and research.
+Much of the group discussion naturally takes place in the home language of the group and because we make sure that no adult present is familiar with that language, the young people are aware of, and empowered by, the trust placed in the group.

 # Planning